Real people, real stories

 Tony credits volunteering with improving his self-esteem and changing his outlook on life.
 He says “Move On was the place that got me mixing with people and that gave me confidence.
 With support from the staff, I’m pleased to say I’ve passed my SVQ 3 in Health and Social Care.
 I recommend Move On to nearly every person I meet and will continue to do so – Move On have been massive for me!”

-Tony has now secured a position as a delivery driver with FareShare Glasgow and the West of Scotland, supporting our service to distribute food to the most vulnerable people in the community.
+Tony has now secured a position as a delivery driver with FareShare Glasgow and the West of Scotland, supporting our service to redistribute surplus food to charities and community groups feeding people at risk of food poverty.